mentum/lambdaws/README.md

 ## Limitations

 The same [constraints](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) imposed by AWS Lambda apply.
-Your function should also be stateless and independant of the underlying architecture.
+Your function should also be stateless and independent of the underlying architecture.
 Be also aware that any variable that your function uses must be declared by your function.
-Global and outer scope variables are not uploaded to AWS Lambda.
+Global and outer-scope variables are not uploaded to AWS Lambda.

 ## Roadmap